Which high-end polyphonic synth would you choose?

 The Quantum’s 5th oscillator type, the kernel oscillator was introduced in OS 2.0, and in its most basic implementation is FM-like, but goes far beyond FM, an oscillator construction kit of sorts which uses 6 operators or kernels, each of which can be sines, other waveforms, or factory wavetables.

 Both synths market themselves as 8 voice polyphonic bi-timbral stereo synthesizers.
 You can have 2 layers or split the keyboard in 2.
 These layers or splits also cut the voices in half.

 The Prophet X also has a 16 voice monophonic and a 32 voice paraphonic mode, which makes it exceptionally well suited for acoustic instruments like pianos that benefit greatly from a lot of voices.
-In the other direction, there are also unison modes to thicken/detune monophonic sounds or produce one key chords.
+The beautiful analog filter can be bypassed for already well filtered sample instruments for 16 voice stereo, which really makes the PX pianos etc. shine like no other.
+In the other direction, there are also unison modes to thicken/detune monosynth sounds or produce one key chords.

 The analog Prophet X stereo low pass filters are a new design based on the Prophet 5 filters.
 There is little doubt that Sequential analog filters are impressive.
 There are also digital stereo high pass filters in the effects section.

 The Quantum filters are yet another area where you will see options, options and more options.
 It has 2 analog (mono with a stereo reconstruction mode) low pass filters with some unique settings, links and controls between them.
 The digital stereo filters are to die for in my opinion.
 All of these are visually represented as well.